Jamesllllllllll/Mysterious-Organism/README.md

 ### Next step:

-- [ ] Write `compareDNA()` that compares *"the current pAequor's .dna with the passed in pAequor's .dna and compute how many bases are identical and in the same locations."* The function does not return anything, but prints a message that states the percentage of the DNA the two objects have in common.
+- [x] Write `compareDNA()` that compares *"the current pAequor's .dna with the passed in pAequor's .dna and compute how many bases are identical and in the same locations."* The function does not return anything, but prints a message that states the percentage of the DNA the two objects have in common.

+- [ ] *"P. aequor have a likelier chance of survival if their DNA is made up of at least 60% 'C' or 'G' bases.*

+*In the returned object of pAequorFactory(), add another method .willLikelySurvive().*

+*.willLikelySurvive() returns true if the object’s .dna array contains at least 60% 'C' or 'G' bases.
+Otherwise, .willLikelySurvive() returns false."*